15 Until Next Time…

 • Primary strength: ease of estimation, interpretability, uncertainty estimation

-• Primary weakness: relatively poor prediction, may not capture natural data complexity
+• Primary weakness: relatively poor prediction, may not capture natural data complexity without some work

 Penalized Regression and Friends: Predictive Progress